gradle/plugin-portal-requests/README.md

 ## Features and Bugs

 Please add your Gradle Plugin Portal bug reports or feature requests by opening an [issue](https://github.com/gradle/plugin-portal-requests/issues/new/choose).
+This is also applicable to the [Gradle Plugin Publishing plugin](https://plugins.gradle.org/plugin/com.gradle.plugin-publish).

 ## Help with the plugin portal